WCX1999320/Webcrawler/README.md

 2.Applied ForkJoinPool to make the legacy web crawler parallel and improved the crawler five times more efficient.

-3.Used concurrentHashMap to avoid the same URL be counted twice int this parallel web crawler.
+3.Used ConcurrentHashMap to avoid the same URL be counted twice int this parallel web crawler.

 4.Implemented the final word count sorting using only functional programming techniques.